WoefulWolf/Replicant2Blender/README.md

 # Replicant2Blender

 ## CURRENTLY IN ALPHA:
-* Armature/Bones imports aren't perfect.
+* Armature/Bones imports aren't perfect (only seems to work on certain models at the moment).
 * No automatic texture setup.
 * Please let me know of any issues (contact me here or on the [NieR:Modding Discord Server](https://discord.gg/7F76ZVv)).